barbarer/py4e-int/_sources/regex/regex-group.rst

 Quantifiers
 ============================

-You can specify how many items to match to using quantifiers.
+You can specify how many items to match using quantifiers.
 They refer to the item to their left.
 The quantifiers are ``?``, ``+``, ``*``, ``{n}``, and ``{n,m}``.

-.. activecode:: regex_match_chars_ex
+.. activecode:: regex_match_chars_ex_v2
     :caption: Matching characters

     Run the code below to see what it prints.